srimani-programmer/Breast-Cancer-Predictor/README.md

 #### > Apply ML and DL Models to predict the severity of the Breast-Cancer
 #### > Create a Wonderful UI for this project using Front End Languages and Frameworks (Like Bootstrap)
 #### > Create the Backend using Flask Framework.
-#### > Deploy on Cloud and make this wonderful project available to public
+#### > Deploy on Cloud and make this wonderful project available to the public

 #### Note: Kindly do not push any changes to Main or Master Branch.
-A New Branch named "New_Pipeline" is already created and push all the changes to this branch
+A New Branch named "New_Pipeline" is already created and push all the changes to that branch
 #### Don't forget to create an issue before making a PR
 :point_right: Repo Link : [https://github.com/srimani-programmer/Breast-Cancer-Predictor/](https://github.com/srimani-programmer/Breast-Cancer-Predictor/)